-Token elements can contain any sequence of zero or more MathML characters.
+Character data in MathML markup is only allowed to occur as part of the content of token elements.
+The only exception is whitespace between elements, which is ignored.
+Token elements can contain any sequence of zero or more Unicode characters.
 In particular, tokens with empty content are allowed, and should typically render invisibly, with no width except for the normal extra spacing for that kind of token element.
+The exceptions to this are the empty elements mspace and mglyph.
+The mspace element's width depends upon its attribute values.
+The mglyph element renders using the character described by its attributes.

-The complete set of MathML characters described in Chapter 6.
-In general, MathML characters can be either represented directly as Unicode character data, or indirectly via the &mchar; element (see Section 3.2.8).
-MathML characters can also be represented via entity references, although this practice is deprecated in MathML 2.0.
-New MathML characters, or non-standard glyphs for existing MathML characters, may be represented by means of the &mglyph; element.
+While all Unicode character data is valid in token element content, MathML 2.0 distinguishes a special subset of named Unicode 3.2 characters, called MathML characters in this document.
+The complete list of MathML characters is defined in Chapter 6.
+MathML characters can be either represented directly as Unicode character data, or indirectly via numeric or character entity references.
+See Chapter 6 for a discussion of the advantages and disadvantages of numeric character references versus entity references.
+New mathematics characters that arise, or non-standard glyphs for existing MathML characters, may be represented by means of the mglyph element.